 Why wait until the end of the year to find out if your inventory counts are accurate when you can maintain precise inventory counts and valuations with frequent periodic cycle counts?
 Keep in mind, the longer you wait, the more errors you’re likely to find and the longer it will take to resolve those errors.
-Also note that waiting until the end of the year may complicate end-of-year procedures involving financial reports, taxes and cash flow.
-Frequent cycle counts ensure that your entire inventory is counted throughout the year, leading to greater accuracy and more reliable reporting year-round.
+Also note that waiting until the end of the year may complicate end-of-year procedures involving financial reports, taxes, and cash flow.
+Using frequent cycle counts to ensure that your entire inventory is counted throughout the year, leads to greater accuracy and more reliable reporting year-round.

 2. You’re Always Open for Business

-Businesses that wait until the end of the year to take inventory often have to close up shop for one or more days so that staff (and possibly costly outside personnel) can redirect their attention to the count, leaving business and dollars on the table until the job is done.
-Not only is this approach often stressful and exhausting, additional resources have to be utilized to get the job done, including pulling in people from other departments who have to work overtime and those costs add up.
-Conversely, cycle-counting is performed exclusively by warehouse staff, who are well-versed in this oft-repeated procedure and it’s all done during regular business hours, so there’s no need to ever close up shop to count your inventory.
+Businesses that wait until the end of the year to take inventory often have to close up shop for one or more days so that staff, (and possibly costly outside personnel,) can count inventory, leaving business and dollars on the table until the job is done.
+Not only is this approach often stressful and exhausting, but additional resources also have to be utilized to get the job done, including pulling in people from other departments who have to work overtime However, cycle-counting is performed exclusively by warehouse staff, who are well-versed in this oft-repeated procedure and it’s all done during regular business hours, so there’s no need to ever close up shop to count your inventory.

-Keeping your inventory counts accurate and current doesn’t just matter to the folks in the warehouse; it affects most of the departments in your company.
+Keeping your cycle count inventory accurate and current doesn’t just matter to warehouse staff; it affects most of the departments in your company.
 For example, Accounting has correct valuation numbers for inventory and can quickly generate accurate financial reports at any time.
-Warehouse staff can effectively maintain optimal inventory levels so that they never have to face stock-outs.
-Plus, they can successfully plan for reorders, shipping, receiving and storage.
+Warehouse staff can effectively maintain optimal inventory levels so they never have to face stock-outs.
+And, they can successfully plan for reorders, shipping, receiving and, storage.
 The Sales team always knows what’s on hand at any given time when taking orders, so they never promise delivery of an item that is actually out of stock.

 4. No More Stock-outs

 Stock-outs are to be avoided at all costs.
 We all know the dreaded scenario when an order is taken and the warehouse staff goes to pick the item and it’s not there.
-Uh oh.
-What to do?
-Well, you can contact your supplier and pay extra for a rush delivery to your warehouse, because you don’t want to lose that customer.
+Uh oh, what to do?
+Well, you can contact your supplier and pay extra for rush delivery to your warehouse, because you don’t want to lose that customer.
 And then you’ll probably have to absorb the cost of the rush delivery to your customer.
-Or … you can rely on your ERP and Inventory Management system to orchestrate your cycle counts so that you never have to endure these situations ever again.
+Or … you can rely on your ERP and Inventory Management system to orchestrate your cycle count procedure so that you never have to endure these situations ever again.

-As it should be abundantly clear, regularly scheduled cycle counts will save you time, money and frustration vs. waiting for annual physical inventory counts.
-Every department across your enterprise will benefit and your customer service and satisfaction levels will be far greater.
-And if you haven’t done so already, we suggest that you explore implementation of a top-flight manufacturing ERP system that offers comprehensive inventory management capabilities so that you can automate your cycle counts and keep to a regular schedule.
+As it should be abundantly clear by now, regularly scheduled cycle counts will save you time, money, and frustration.
+Every department across your enterprise will benefit and your customer satisfaction levels will be far greater.
+And, if you haven’t done so already, we suggest you explore a top-flight manufacturing ERP system that offers comprehensive inventory management capabilities so you can automate your cycle counts and keep to a regular schedule.